denisidoro/reseau/README.md

 # réseau

-A highly-scalable, reactive, MVVM-like library for Android, powered by [Redux][reduxjs], [RxJava][rxjava] and [Kotlin][kotlin].
+A highly scalable, reactive, MVVM-like library for Android, powered by [Redux][reduxjs], [RxJava][rxjava] and [Kotlin][kotlin].

 It is inspired by [Nubank's Lego][lego] and [Reduks][reduks].

-The pattern encourages you to write building blocks —generally composed by a controller, a view binder and a view model—, hereafter called node, that satisfy the following principles:
+The pattern encourages you to write building blocks —generally composed by a controller, a view binder and a view model—, hereafter called nodes, that satisfy the following principles:
 ```
 1) The state of a node is stored in an object tree within a single store.
 2) The only way to change the state is to emit an action, an object describing what happened.